 What happens if my appeal succeeds?

-The local authority will reply, the charge will be cancelled and you won’t have to do anything.
+The local authority will reply, the charge will be canceled and you won’t have to do anything.

 What if my appeal fails?